boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ### Show Shadow

-This allows you to toggle the visibility of the `Shadow` surrounding the widget.
+This feature allows you to toggle the visibility of the `Shadow` surrounding the widget.

 ### Container actions